narnolddd/FETA3/README.md

     "PropInternal":0.2
   }
 }

 ```

-The tag `GraphInputFile` now points to the seed graph with which we want to start - here a file with edgelist comprising a clique of
+The tag `GraphInputFile` now points to the seed graph with which we want to start - here a file with edgelist comprising a loop of
 5 nodes.

 Run the command